ErpNetDocs/tech/modules/system/security/groups/power-users.md

 The Power Users group:

-1. Grants access to the **Security (Access Permissions)** panel and allows Power Users to decide whether to make it accessible to regular users.
+1. Grants access to the **Security (Access Permissions)** panel and allows Power Users to make it accessible/hidden from regular users.

 2. Has users always **manually** added.